Kohl's (KSS)

 Kohl's Same-Store Sales Growth

-In the latest quarter, Kohl’s same-store sales fell by 1.7% year on year.
-This decrease was an improvement from its historical levels.
-It’s always great to see a business’s demand trends improve.
+In the latest quarter, Kohl’s same-store sales fell by 2.8% year on year.
+This decrease represents a further deceleration from its historical levels.
+We hope the business can get back on track.

 7. Gross Margin & Pricing Power

-In Q3, Kohl's produced a 42.4% gross profit margin, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+This quarter, Kohl’s gross profit margin was 35.7%, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin